The cultivation of peaches began in China as early as 2000 B.C. It continued through the old world and was

 Clingstones vs. Freestones:

 There are 2 types of peaches, clingstone and freestone.
 With clingstone peaches, the flesh “clings” to the "stone" (the pit), making it difficult to separate.
-As clingstone varieties retain their flavor and texture during processing, they are more suitable to canning and value added products.
+As clingstone varieties retain their flavor and texture during processing, they are more suitable for canning and value-added products.

 The pit of